AndrewSchmal/caesar-cipher-python/README.md

 There is a table representing the changes of this logic at the bottom of this readme if you want a visual of it.

-# Features
-This app has two functions, encoding text and decoding text.
-For my app, encoding text is "scrambling text", and decoding text is "unscrambling text".
-This allows you to check your Caesar ciphers both ways to make sure you've got it right.
+## Code Logic

+The Python script provides two main functions for encoding and decoding text using the Caesar cipher.

-Encode Text: Shift letters in a given text forward by a specified number of spaces.
+1. `shift_letters(text, shift)`: Shifts the letters in the given text by the specified number of spaces.
+This essentially "scrambles" the letters.

-Decode Text: Shift letters in a given text backward by a specified number of spaces to decode it.
+2. `unshift_letters(text, shift)`: Unshifts the letters in the given text by the specified number of spaces.
+This "unscrambles" the letters.

+The script prompts the user to choose between encoding or decoding, specifies the number of spaces to shift, and inputs the text to be processed.
+Then, based on the user's choice, it either encodes or decodes the text using the appropriate function.

 ## Usage